Failure to Perform a Timely C-Section Birth Injury Lawsuit

 Birth injury lawsuits are complex, and every case is very different.
 But it is amazing how many birth injury lawsuits follow a pattern of a fetal heart rate that shows a child that is likely struggling to get needed oxygen to feed vital organs and a doctor that does not respond to these alarms by taking immediate steps to deliver the child.

-This article will explore the legal implications of a failure to perform a C-section when a baby is in fetal distress and needs to be delivered and explain how birth injury lawsuits work.
+This article will explore the legal implications of a failure to perform a C-section when a baby is in fetal distress and needs to be delivered, explain how these birth injury lawsuits work, and how settlement amounts are calculated.

 What is a Failure to Perform a C-Section?